Deerfield Beach POP & SUI Surgery Lawyer

 - Urinary tract problems

 - Vaginal wall erosion

 Removal of a transvaginal mesh product is dangerous, painful, and costly.
 Recovery periods following the removal of these products can be lengthy and financially strenuous.
 You may be entitled to compensation for out of pocket medical expenses including additional surgery and rehabilitation costs, lost wages, emotional distress, loss of the quality of life, loss of consortium, and pain and suffering.

 Let Us Help You Today

 If you are suffering as a result of POP, SUI, or complications from transvaginal mesh surgery you may be entitled to damages.
-Call or contact the medical malpractice lawyers at the Leifer Law Firm in Deerfield Beach today to schedule a free consultation of your case.
+Call or contact the medical malpractice lawyers at Leifer & Ramirez in Deerfield Beach today to schedule a free consultation of your case.